Background to the report

-The Department for Work & Pensions has introduced Universal Credit (UC) to replace 6 means-tested benefits with a single payment.
-The benefits being replaced are: Child Tax Credit, Housing Benefit, Income Support, income-based Jobseeker’s Allowance (JSA), income-related Employment and Support Allowance (ESA) and Working Tax Credit.
+The Department for Work & Pensions (the Department) has rolled out Universal Credit to replace six means-tested benefits for working-age households: Jobseeker’s Allowance, Income Support, Housing Benefit, Employment and Support Allowance, Working Tax Credit and Child Tax Credit.

 This is our fourth major report on Universal Credit.
 Previously we focused on the development, management and roll-out of the Universal Credit programme.
 In this report we focus on one key part of the Universal Credit process: getting to first payment.
 The initial wait for Universal Credit, officially known as the first assessment period and often referred to as “the five-week wait”, has been the focus of significant scrutiny from Parliamentarians and other stakeholders, such as charities that support claimants.

 - explain how the process of getting to first payment works for Universal Credit, and consider its impact on claimants (Part One);